Photodegradation: Polymers

 Common synthetic polymers that can be attacked include polypropylene and LDPE, where tertiary carbon bonds in their chain structures are the centres of attack.
 Ultraviolet rays interact with these bonds to form free radicals, which then react further with oxygen in the atmosphere, producing carbonyl groups in the main chain.
 The exposed surfaces of products may then discolour and crack, and in extreme cases, complete product disintegration can occur.

-UV degradation has been known to cause items made of plastics like the aforementioned polypropylene, as well as polyethylene, and PVC(especially white- or beige-coloured plastic, even though it can affect said plastics regardless of colour), to turn yellow (or brown, if left to degrade for very long periods of time), or a tinge of yellow.
-This process can be accelerated if the plastic is exposed to high temperatures, and, in addition, the risk of yellowing taking place can be increased by certain additives, like butylated hydroxytoluene (BHT), a commonly-used antioxidant, or brominated flame retardant (BFR), which is used to increase the fire resistance of some materials.

 In fibre products like rope used in outdoor applications, product life will be low because the outer fibres will be attacked first, and will easily be damaged by abrasion for example.
 Discolouration of the rope may also occur, thus giving an early warning of the problem.

 Polymers which possess UV-absorbing groups such as aromatic rings may also be sensitive to UV degradation.
 Aramid fibres like Kevlar, for example, are highly UV-sensitive and must be protected from the deleterious effects of sunlight.